k0retux/fuddly/docs/source/data_makers.rst

   If `deep` is set, enable more corruption cases on the data structure, based on the internals of each non-terminal node:

-    - the minimum and maximum amount of the subnodes of each non-terminal nodes
+    - the minimum and maximum amount of the sub-nodes of each non-terminal nodes
     - ...

 Reference:
-  :class:`framework.generic_data_makers.sd_struct_constraints`
+  :class:`fuddly.framework.generic_data_makers.sd_struct_constraints`

 Parameters:
   .. code-block:: none